-Our work on Boigu and Saibai is very much different to the work we have done for all the other island communities.
-A lot of good work has been done previously to understand the problems that the Boigu and Saibai communities have, and the effects of future climate change.
+Our work on Saibai and Boigu is very much different to the work we have done for the other island communities.
+A lot of good work has been done previously to understand the problems that the communities already have, and the effects of future climate change.
 In most communities, our job has been to do work to understand the long term and short term coastal processes that lead to coastal erosion, and to come up with options to put to the community.
-We also discuss inundation (flooding by the sea) on the high tides, and provide some information based on a LIDAR survey on which areas are likely to be covered by water at high tide and on storm tides, and what might happen if sea level rises.
+We also discuss inundation (flooding by the sea) on the high tides, and provide some information based on a LIDAR survey about which areas are likely to be covered by water at high tide and on storm tides, and what might happen if sea level rises.
 This has meant that we have visited the communities a number of times.
-For Boigu and Saibai there was no need to do the same sort of work as we already know the problem, and have some idea of the ways forward.
-We did not want to waste your time by doing the same work that others have done, only to come to the same conclusions, so for Boigu and Saibai we do something different, and that is reported here.
+For Saibai, there was no need to do the same sort of work as we already know the problem, and have some idea of the ways forward.
+We did not want to waste your time by doing the same work that others have done, and come to the same conclusions, so for Saibai and Boigu we do something different, and that is reported here.

 We have not visited the community so far as part of this work.
 Unfortunately, there were various obstacles every time we tried to come, including the accommodation being full, and the people we wanted to see being unavailable at times that we could come.
-We have talked to various people from Boigu and we would like to thank Councillor Don Banu and the PBC (represented to us by Keith Pabai) for supporting our work.
-Fortunately we could do our work without coming to Boigu and Saibai, and in the end we decided that it was best to write the report, and spend more time with you discussing the outcomes after you have had time to read it.
+We have talked to various people from Saibai and we would like to thank Councillor Ron Enosa and the PBC (represented to us by Eddie Sam) for supporting our work.
+Fortunately we could do our work without coming to Saibai, and in the end we decided that it was best to write the report, and spend more time with you discussing the outcomes after you have had time to read it.
 So you will be seeing us over the next few months, to talk through the options and hopefully develop a plan.

 Over the years, erosion has been addressed by the construction of seawalls (and these are in need of repair and rebuilding).
-There are reports that TSRA commissioned that design and cost the repair of the seawalls, written by AECOM (2012).
+There are reports that TSRA commissioned that design and cost building of new of seawalls, written by AECOM (2012).
 You will also know that various funding applications to do the work have been made.
 A properly constructed seawall will stop erosion.

-The unfortunate fact is that Boigu is very low, and because of that it is vulnerable to inundation with sea levels as they are right now.
-If sea level rises the problem will get much worse.
-The options available for Boigu are very few, and in the longer term may come down to two quite drastic possibilities.
+The unfortunate fact is that Saibai is very low, and because of that is at risk of inundation, with sea levels as they are right now.
+If sea level rises, the problem will get much worse.
+The options available for Saibai are very few, and in the longer term may come down to two quite drastic possibilities.
 The first is leaving the island and rebuilding the community elsewhere.
-The second is what we call "fortification and elevation" and that involves making the island higher and making sure it doesn't erode, using walls.
+The second is what we call "fortification and elevation", and that involves making the island higher and making sure it doesn't erode using walls.